Becksteinlab/lammps/doc/src/fix_graphics_arrows.rst

 with an error message if the settings for this fix and the dump command are not compatible.

-There are two keywords available that determine what is shown: *display* and *average*.
-With *display* all atoms from all arrows and are in the fix group will be displayed.
-With *average* only the average position of the atoms with the same atom-ID across all arrows will be shown.
+There are five keywords available that determine what is shown: *dipole* will show the per-atom dipole vector, *force* the per-atom force, *velocity* the per-atom velocity, *variable* a custom vector constructed from three constants or atom-style variables.
+With the *chunk* keyword per-chunk vectors will be shown.

-The *type* quantity determines the color of the objects.
-Its represents an *atom* type and the atoms will be colored the same as the corresponding atom type when the *type* coloring scheme is used in the :doc:`dump image fix <dump_image>` command.
-If the value of *type* is 0 then the atom type of the individual atoms is used.
+The *scale* quantity determines the length of the arrows.
+It should be chosen so that when multiplied with the per-atom vector quantity the result is of the same order of magnitude as atom positions, so that the vectors can be seen well.

-The *radius* quantity determines the radius of the atoms.
-The value of *radius* is 0 then largest distance of an atom to the average position from all arrowss is used.
+The *radius* quantity determines the width of the arrows.

-The *transparency* quantity determines the transparency of the objects.
-Its value must be between 0 (invisible) and 1 (fully opaque).

 -----------